-If you receive Medicaid for children under age 18, you have the choice whether to get help from the Child Support Program in establishing paternity and establishing and enforcing child support and medical support.
+If you receive Medicaid for children under age 18, you may be required to cooperate with the Child Support Division in establishing paternity and establishing and enforcing medical support.
 (See the Child Support section for more information.)
-You do not have to cooperate with Child Support, but you are encouraged to do so.
+If you are pregnant or only your children receive Medicaid you do not have to cooperate with Child Support, but you are encouraged to do so.